-According to this plan, the MLIT will be promoting construction recycling by working on fortifying the monitoring of construction by-products logistics, prevention before the start of construction, promoting recycling/reduction by thorough on-site sorting and delivery to recycling facilities, promoting use of recycled materials, and promoting the efficient use and appropriate disposal of excavated soil.
+Specifically, we will work intensively on fortifying the monitoring of construction byproduct logistics, prevention before the start of construction, promoting recycling/reduction by thorough on-site sorting and carrying out to recycling facilities, promoting the use of recycled materials, and promoting the efficient use and appropriate disposal of excavated soil.
+For more efficient use of excavated soil in particular, we are working to bring the public and private sectors together to successfully match generators and users of excavated soil.
+Furthermore, in an effort to prevent misconduct from occurring or growing worse, in August 2017, we created Reference Materials for Entities Involved in Handling Excavated Soil.